Brookfield to buy Westinghouse for $5.7-billion

-An affiliate of Canada's Brookfield Asset Management Inc plans to acquire Westinghouse Electric Co LLC, the bankrupt nuclear services company owned by Toshiba Corp, for $4.6-billion ($5.7-billion Canadian).
+An affiliate of Canada's Brookfield Asset Management Inc plans to acquire Westinghouse Electric Co LLC, the bankrupt nuclear services company owned by Toshiba Corp, for $4.6-billion U.S. ($5.7-billion Canadian).

 Brookfield Business Partners LP , whose New York-listed shares rose 3.3 per cent, said in a statement on Thursday that it and institutional partners would use $1-billion of equity and $3-billion of long-term debt financing to buy the Pittsburgh-based business.